 Homebrewing is more popular than ever, but what about making your own wine?
-Turns out making vino at home is easier than you might think (and legal at up to 200 gallons a year)—and a growing number of “garagistes” are proving that you can craft great-tasting juice without leaving the house.
-In our Sept/Oct 2011 issue, Sarah Karnasiewicz delves into the emerging community of winemakers who are successfully converting their home garages into DIY fermentation facilities.
+Turns out making vino at home is easier than you might think—and a growing number of “garagistes” are proving that you can craft great-tasting juice without leaving the house.
 We recently chatted with former garagiste Ryan Sharp of Enso Winery (pictured to the left in the photo) to get his top tips on how to make drink-worthy wine in your own garage.

 By the time you’re ready to start making your own wine, you should have done plenty of homework on the process, but don’t be afraid to chat with winemakers along the way for advice and suggestions.
 “Winemakers are a passionate group and love to talk shop with enthusiasts,” says Sharp.
 “And, of course, books, magazines and web forums are great places to gain industry insight.”
 If you’re really gung-ho, sign up for a fermentation course at your local community college.
 “You’ll be surprised by the knowledge and connections you’ll come away with,” says Sharp.